Razerspine/wordpress-project/README.md

-# Brainworks WordPress Master Theme by razerspine
+# WordPress Master Theme by razerspine